slaveofgod/sog-validator/doc/validators/Choice.md

     'multiple': true,
     'min': 1,
     'max': 10,
-    'message': 'Your error message',
-    'multipleMessage': 'Your multiple error message',
-    'minMessage': 'Your min error message',
-    'maxMessage': 'Your max error message',
-    'strict': true
+    'message': 'The value you selected is not a valid choice.', 'multipleMessage': 'One or more of the given values is invalid.', 'minMessage': 'You must select at least {{ limit }} choices.', 'maxMessage': 'You must select at most {{ limit }} choices.', 'strict': true
 });

-let data = 'Some data ...'; // Example: [1111, '123a']
+let data = [1111, '123a'];

 _validator.validate(data);